 Pro tip: If you’re going here for a casual date, sit at the bar and watch the bartender work magic with inventive craft cocktails!

-Chefs Dylan Gilbert, Chong Vang and Allen Wells curate seasonal menus, as well as themed dinners, with local, fresh ngredients and inventive executions.
+Chefs Dylan Gilbert, Chong Vang and Allen Wells curate seasonal menus, as well as themed dinners, with local, fresh ingredients and inventive executions.
 Dishes are packed full of components that come together harmoniously.
 This is definitely a dining destination!

-The current, late-winter menu features a starter that is a flavorful parsnip smash with harissa aioli, chili crisp, burnt garlic, picked herbs, and topped with Maldon sea salt.
+Their late-winter menu features a starter that is a flavorful parsnip smash with harissa aioli, chili crisp, burnt garlic, picked herbs, and topped with Maldon sea salt.

 On the entrée portion of the menu is a perfectly cooked duck breast served with popcorn grits, butternut squash, beet maple jus, chive oil and winter granola.